By David Joel Miller

 Personally, I think there is strong evidence for the second school.
 People who initially did not look like they could do something can often outplay, out study and outperform those people who initially looked like “naturals.”

 Naturals are developed over time not born that way.
 Some people who should have made the natural list never got the training they needed and as a result did not become the “natural” they could have become.

 We expect that the tallest people should be the best at basketball.
-Yes good players often enjoy the benefits of being above average in height, but have you ever known a really tall person who just could not play basket ball?
+Yes, good players often enjoy the benefits of being above average in height, but have you ever known a really tall person who just could not play basketball?
 Are their short people who turn out to be extraordinary players?
 Appearances do not make for naturals and neither do inborn qualities.

 The college degrees often do not go to the smartest people.
-We all know plenty of really smart people who did not apply themselves and as a result failed to finish their education.
-Education does not always equal ability or opportunity but in many areas of life, without the education you don’t get to play the game in the first place.
+We all know plenty of really smart people who did not apply themselves and as a result, failed to finish their education.
+Education does not always equal ability or opportunity but in many areas of life, without the education, you don’t get to play the game in the first place.

 “Naturals” practice – a lot.

 If high levels of ability were all about being a natural, those top players would never need to practice.
-The truth is that the best players practice repeatedly until the things the want to do become automatic actions.
+The truth is that the best players practice repeatedly until the things they want to do become automatic actions.
 They train themselves until they become that “natural” they wanted to be.

 You have to practice the things that need improvement.

 Highly successful people do not focus only on the things they do well.
 The difference between the top athletes and the next level down is that the top people continue to practice the things they do not do well until those things become part of their A routine.
 Those people who aspire to greatness but never make it often look for the things that they are good at, the things that they think reflect some natural ability and then they practice what they are good at.
 Maintaining skills by practice is a good thing, but failing to improve yourself will prevent you from reaching the goals you would like to achieve.